Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 On The Reports.

-On Reports, create a TextBox in the Detail Section of the Report, write the expression =1 in the Control Source Property and, change the Running Sum Property Value to Over All or Over Group.
-If you need sequence numbers for each Group separately, depending on the Sorting and Grouping settings on the Report, then the Over Group option must be set in the Property otherwise set the Over All value, for continuous numbers from the start of the Report to the End.
+If you need sequence numbers starting with 1 for each Group separately, depending on the Sorting and Grouping settings on the Report, then the Over Group option must be set in the Property.
+Otherwise, set the Overall All option for continuous numbers from the start of the Report to the End.

 If you want to create a Running Sum value of a Field, like Quantity or Total Price, then set the Running Sum Property value as explained above.
-For more details on Running Sum as well as creating Page-wise Totals on Access Reports visit the Page with the Title: MS-Access Report and Page Totals.
+For more details on Running Sum as well as creating Page-wise Totals on Access Reports, visit the Page with the Title: MS-Access Report and Page Totals.

 In The Query Column.

-The Access User who raised the question in the Forum made direct contact by sending an e-mail to me asking for a solution.
+The Access User who raised the question in the Forum made direct contact by sending an email to me asking for a solution.

 Need Trial and Error Runs.